sourcegraph/about/company/values.md

 ### High quality

 Every person on our team is individually responsible for knowing what high-quality work looks like and producing high-quality work.
-You divide large problems into small low-risk, tractable problems that can be solved iteratively.
+We divide large problems into small low-risk, tractable problems that can be solved iteratively.

 - If you don’t know what high quality looks like, it's your responsibility to find out (for example, by asking teammates and stakeholders).
 - If you don’t have the time to produce high-quality work, then it's your responsibility to take more time or cut scope (and communicate this), so that you can produce high-quality work.